R-V-S/inlineCodeSuite/README.md

 ### Can I access the contents of editor tabs from outside of InlineCodeSuite?

-Yes, each instance of InlineCodeSuite has a `.getEditorData()` method that will return editor data, including a `userValue` property for each editor.
+Yes, each instance of InlineCodeSuite has a `getEditorData()` method that will return editor data, including a `userValue` property for each editor.

+### How can I tell what version of InlineCodeSuite I'm running?

+Each instance of InlineCodeSuite has a `version` property.